Middlesex-Computing-Society/first_contributions/README.md

 - Save the `MEMBERS_LIST.md` file.
 - Stage and commit your changes with a descriptive commit message:
+- Your commit message should be in the following format "your-name: Added my details to MEMBERS_LIST.md file"
   ```sh
   git add MEMBERS_LIST.md
   git commit -m "Harith: Added my details to MEMBERS_LIST.md file."